jkreshpaj/gepm/readme.md

 > Go Express Package Manager

-GEPM is a terminal browser, installed and manager for go packages.
+GEPM is a terminal browser, installer and manager for go packages.

   - Search for packages
   - Install a package by just typing the number